DevByAi/ClearCode/README.md

 2. Choose your desired cleaning option using the buttons provided
 3. The cleaned code will appear in the output text area
 4. Use the copy button to copy the result to your clipboard
+5. Access the history feature to view and reuse previous code snippets

 ## Contributing
 Feel free to submit issues and enhancement requests!